c4pt000/AR_STATIC-virtual-objects-for-AR-that-a-user-can-physically-interact-with-/README.md

-for AR contacts see-> https://github.com/c4pt000/mojo-vison-OT (not my design)
+for AR contacts see-> https://github.com/c4pt000/mojo-vison-OT (the mojo contacts are not my design)